gingerbeardman/monkey.tmbundle/README.md

 - TextMate [http://macromates.com](http://macromates.com)
 - monkey [http://www.monkeycoder.co.nz](http://www.monkeycoder.co.nz)

+## Known issues
+Single line if statements can result in syntax colouring errors.

 ## Changelog

 **TO DO**
-- monkey.tmtheme to cater for all monkey.tmbundle scopes
-reserved words
+- Reserved words
-modules and self-defined keywords such as globals, class names, both of current code, or imported modules string literals = green numbers, operators and comments
+- Modules and self-defined keywords such as globals, class names, both of current code, or imported modules
+- String literals
+- Numbers, operators and comments

+**2011-05-19**
+- General cleaning up of scope endings for better syntax colouring
+- Added support for Compare keyword

 **2011-03-31**
 - Added Const and Local snippets and scope